mechaneyes/thirdeyes/README.md

 The CSS Grid is a 16 column grid.
 We will specify the span of a `<Column>` using the sm, md, and lg props.
 For example, `<Column sm={2} md={8} lg={8}/>` means the column will span 2/4 columns at the small breakpoint, 8/8 columns at the medium breakpoint, 8/16 columns at the large breakpoint.

-## Brekpoints
+## Breakpoints

-I had to hunt for them ...
-Better sense in the making
+I had to hunt for them ... here for reference

 ```scss
 $grid-breakpoints: (